abhi3700/My_Learning_NFT/README.md

 * Whenever a user creates an NFT, it gets created with one standard like ERC721.
 * Thereafter the minting right of the token is reserved with the creator.
 Now, minting process can be of 2 types:
-	1. Minting __NOT__ allowed after the NFT creation.
+  1. Minting is **NOT** allowed after the NFT creation.
 Meaning the no. which is minted during the creation of a token type/id is final.
   2. Minting is allowed after the NFT creation.
 Meaning additional no. can be generated based on the requirement of market.
-E.g. items on Amazon marketplace gets created when there is a demand from the customer.
+E.g. items on Amazon marketplace gets created when there is more demand for the same item from the customer(s).

 ### Opensea

 * No fees for
-	- creating account (just login using Metamask wallet)
+  * creating account (just login using Metamask wallet) [Just signature]
-	- setting up profile with username, account name, email address.
+  * setting up profile with username, account name, email address.
+[Off-chain]
-	- creating collection (contains NFT assets)
+  * creating collection (contains NFT assets) [Off-chain]
-	- creating item with upload NFT asset (img, gif, vid), set mint qty, set price mode (fixed, bidding, bundle), select payment currency.
+  * creating item with upload NFT asset (img, gif, vid), set mint qty, set price mode (fixed, bidding, bundle), select payment currency.
+[Asset img/gif/video upload into IPFS is made FREE]
 * Fees for
-	- Sell items i.e. pressing a sell button & signature using private key via Metamask type wallets.
+  * Sell items i.e. pressing a sell button & signature using private key via Web3 wallets like Metamask.

 ## Coding